 - Street portraits

-Basically, anywhere that people hang out makes for interesting urban landscape photography.
-Just make sure you do more than shoot people.
-The environment matters, too!
+Basically, anywhere that people hang out can result in interesting urban landscape photography.
+Just make sure you do more than shoot close-up portraits.
+In city landscape shooting, showing the environment is key.

-Images taken from high vantage points have the power to shock and amaze the viewer – especially where cities are involved.
+Images taken from high vantage points have the power to shock and amaze – especially when tall buildings are involved.
+These photos often show off rarely appreciated views, such as interesting rooftops and street grids, and you can use them to display architecture from unique angles, too.

-So I highly recommend you take advantage of that capability, and elevate yourself whenever possible.
+So I highly recommend elevating yourself whenever possible.

-But how do you shoot from up above?
-These days, there are quite a few ways to photograph from high up.
-Some cities allow drone photography, which is a great way to capture unique, never-before-seen perspectives (though before you start flying a drone in your favorite shooting location, make sure to check for any flight regulations – you don’t want to cause problems or get in trouble).
+But how do you shoot from above?
+These days, there are quite a few ways to capture aerial-type city shots.
+Some areas allow drone photography, which is a great way to capture unique, never-before-seen perspectives (though before you start flying a drone in your favorite shooting location, make sure to check for any flight regulations – you don’t want to cause problems or get in trouble).

 Alternatively, you can try photographing from observation decks, which often offer great views.
 They’re not always easy to shoot from – you sometimes have to work through glass or fencing – but if you can make it work for you, the results will be breathtaking.